divyadavis/ai_assistant/nlu.md

 - one week has how many days?
 - a week has how many days
 - Maximum number of days a week can have
-- Number of days a week has
+- number of days a week has
 - a week has how many number of days?
 - number of days in a week